JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/remediations/CR02/after-remediation.md

 # Modifying JWT Token Validation Code

-Modified the JwtProvider code in 2 ways:
+Modified the JwtProvider code in 3 ways:
 1. Token verifier will only validate a token using RS256 algorithm and signed with the local secret key.
 2. Validates token before retrieving the username from the payload.
+3. Removed unecessary imports and functions no longer used

 - Change Date: 4/28/2026
 - Changed By: Joseph Jung